fbellomi/crossclj/README.md

 experiment, that was never meant for publication as source code.

-As such, both as a Clojure application and a web application, CrossClj is not "aesthetically pleasant", or safe, by my current standards, and makes use of a number of anti-patterns.
+As such, both as a Clojure application and a web application, CrossClj is not "aesthetically pleasant", or safe, by my current standards, and it makes use of a number of anti-patterns.

 Still, I decided to make the source code available, in the hope that it will be useful to some people that have expressed interest in it.